 Bosnia and Herzegovina

 Bosnia and Herzegovina has benefited from the co-operation programmes of the Council of Europe since 2003.
-The implementation of the first Action Plan (2015-2017) provided a more strategic approach to the overall co-operation, designed to help the country, by bringing national legislation, institutions and practice further in line with European standards in the areas of human rights, the rule of law and democracy.
+The implementation of the first Action Plan (2015-2017) provided a more strategic approach to the overall co-operation.

 Encouraging results achieved through the first cycle of co-operation, paved the way for the adoption of a new Action Plan by the Committee of Ministers in June 2018, covering the period 2018-2021.
 The main purpose is to support the authorities in advancing the strategic reforms in protecting and promoting human rights and dignity; ensuring justice; strengthening the rule of law; strengthening democratic governance; fostering innovation and promoting participation and diversity.
 The Action Plan is tailored according to the findings of the most recent Council of Europe monitoring reports, while equally reflecting the country’s European integration agenda and the reform priorities enshrined in national strategic documents.

 The support provided has resulted in a number of positive achievements, particularly in the area of penitentiary reforms, the fight against violence against women and domestic violence, the strengthening of the Ombudsman Institution, quality and inclusive education, the protection of national minorities and inter-ethnic dialogue and reconciliation.
 Further support also targets improving human rights reporting and the role of media, enhancing the reintegration of violent and extremist prisoners, improving legal certainty, strengthening local democracy, particularly on building democratic participation in the City of Mostar, and to improve the inclusiveness of the electoral processes.